 - Colonial insurgencies and ’dirty wars’

 I am currently working on the causes and consequences of the collapse of French and British colonial empires in Africa and Asia.
-I am especially interested in patterns of decolonization and the nature and extent of political violence during contested decolonisation.
+I am especially interested in patterns of empire collapse and the nature and extent of political violence during contested decolonization.
 One outcome of this work is Fight or Flight: Britain, France and their Roads from Empire, a book published with Oxford University Press in 2014 (http://ukcatalogue.oup.com/product/9780199698271.do).

 I am also Principal Investigator on a three-year Leverhulme Trust network grant, Understanding Insugencies: Resonances from the Colonial Past.
 Based in Exeter's Centre for War, State and Society (CWSS), the network includes six partner inistitutions: in the UK. the Universities of Warwiick, Oxford and Glasgow; overseas, KITLV Leiden, Sciences Po, Paris, and the Université de Québec, Montreal.
 More details are available at: http://understandinginsurgencies.exeter.ac.uk